 - You’ve suffered permanent disability due to your injuries.
 If your injuries prevent you from returning to work or getting a new job, you may be entitled to compensation to make up for your lost wages.
 In these cases, working with an experienced attorney is your best chance at receiving the settlement you deserve.

 Your boss retaliates against you for filing a workers’ compensation claim.
 It is illegal for your employer to retaliate against you by firing you, demoting you, cutting your hours, reducing your pay or discriminating against you in any other way.
-If he or she does, immediately contact an experienced attorney, like the best workers’ compensation lawyers Peru has available at Meyers, Flowers, Bruno & Herrmann.
+If he or she does, immediately contact an experienced attorney, like the best workers’ compensation lawyers Peru, Ottawa, LaSelle & Princeton have available at Meyers, Flowers, Bruno & Herrmann.

 You have a potential third-party claim.
 You are permitted to sue any third party whose negligence contributed to your injury.
 For example, a truck driver who suffered an injury due to brake failure can file a lawsuit against the brake manufacturer in addition to receiving workers’ compensation benefits.
 In these cases, you’ll need to work with an experienced attorney through the lawsuit process.